+The problem of finding crater candidates has only recently been raised in Urbach and Stepinski [2009], but the relatively low crater detection rates using a decision tree J48 are reported due to the use of less discriminative geometric shape features.
 Urbach and Stepinski's method uses a small set of features (16 features used in their experiments) to describe the shapes of the shadow and high regions of crater candidates.
-However, other non-crater landforms in similar shapes makes using shape features an unideal choice on crater detection.
+However, other noncrater landforms in similar shapes makes using shape features an unideal choice on crater detection.
 It is well known that the classification performance is primarily controlled by the quality of features.
-In this paper, we use a large set of texture features (1089 features used in our experiments) in combination of boosting ensemble learning algorithms to achieve better accuracy on crater detection.
+In this article, we use a large set of texture features (1089 features used in our experiments) in combination of boosting ensemble learning algorithms to achieve better accuracy on crater detection.
 Detailed comparison will be presented in Section 4.6.

-To the best of our knowledge, the problem of transfer learning in the context of auto-detection of craters has not been previously addressed.
+To the best of our knowledge, the problem of transfer learning in the context of autodetection of craters has not been previously addressed.
 This omission renders most existing approaches impractical for planetary research as the benefit of automation decreases significantly if new training sets need to be established for every new image or even for various segments of the same image.
 In the next section, we will design several supervised algorithms, some of which integrate transfer learning.